[Editor’s note: This story was originally published February 2018.]

 Yes, the company’s sales for the quarter ending in October of last year were up for the first time in a long time.
 But earnings were still lower on a year-over-year basis.
 And the company had to pull out all the stops and spend heavily to induce that revenue growth.
 The math just doesn’t work unless the company can sell more merchandise to more customers at higher prices.
 Something’s got to give sooner or later, and sooner rather than later.

-8 Companies That Could Disappear by 2019: Immunomedics, Inc. (IMMU)
+8 Companies That Could Disappear in 2019: Immunomedics, Inc. (IMMU)

 Investors who’ve been following the Immunomedics, Inc. (NASDAQ:IMMU) story for the past several years will know that 2017 was a pivotal year for the company.
 In the very near term, things look good.
 Sales of its oncology diagnostics product LeukoScan have taken off as it continues to develop its flagship product, Sacituzumab Govitecan — currently in Phase 2 trials — and push forward with the development of Epratuzumab, presently in Phase 3 testing.